syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ![Salesforce Setup menu](../images/Salesforce-setup-menu.png)

-Load the Syncfusion scripts and styles as static files in a zip format, which you can obtain from the [CDN](https://ej2.syncfusion.com/javascript/documentation/getting-started/quick-start#using-cdn-link-for-scripts-and-styles).
+Load the Syncfusion scripts and styles as static files in a zip format, which you can obtain from the [CDN](https://ej2.syncfusion.com/javascript/documentation/getting-started/quick-start#using-cdn-link-for-scripts-and-styles) or [CRG](https://crg.syncfusion.com/).

 In the static resource tab, provide a name for the static resource files, upload the zip file, and change the cache control to `Public`.
 Click **Save** button to add the static resources to your salesforce project.